Healthy eating for children

 Children are getting fatter at a younger age.

-No one is happy to hear that obesity has become a serious health problem in our society, but it is particularly difficult to hear that this problem is affecting the most vulnerable in the population—our children.
+No one is happy to hear that childhood obesity has become a serious health problem in our society, but it is particularly difficult to hear that this problem is affecting the most vulnerable in the population—our children.

 Obesity related disorders, such as Type II Diabetes and Hypertension, are being diagnosed at younger ages.
 In addition, overweight kids are experiencing difficulties that used to be associated only with adults, such as joint pain, heart problems and even social isolation.